timwindsor/EnyoJS-on-BlackBerry/Enyo-2.0-OnyxSampler/README.md

 See our documentation on creating a config.xml file here: https://bdsc.webapps.blackberry.com/html5/documentation/ww_developing/Working_with_Config_XML_file_1866970_11.html

 ### Zip the package
 The zip file needs to follow a basic pattern: config.xml must be at the root of the zip, but other resources can be in folders.
 You just need to reference the content appropriately.
-Note how our config.xml file points into the file structure to get it's index page: <content src="/lib/onyx/examples/OnyxSampler/index.html"/>
+Note how our config.xml file points into the file structure to get it's index page: &lt;content src="/lib/onyx/examples/OnyxSampler/index.html"/&gt;

 See more documentation on the zip archive here: https://bdsc.webapps.blackberry.com/html5/documentation/ww_developing/Creating_an_archive_file_1873325_11.html